Venerance/SnakeGameUsingSFML/README.md

-# SnakeGameAgain
+# SnakeGameUsingSFML

 A little C++ project, the classic [snake](https://en.wikipedia.org/wiki/Snake_(video_game_genre)) game, as a windowed application (not a console application).
 Mostly as an exploration of C++ fundamentals, object oriented design, working with external libraries and game development.
 Written in the C++17 standard, using SFML 3.0.0, using Visual Studio, for 64-bit Windows systems.

-To build the project yourself, open the `Snek.sln` file in Visual Studio, build the project in "Release", place the .dll files in `assets/required_sfml_dlls` and the .ttf file in `assets/fonts` in the folder where the `Snek.exe` file lies (likely will be in `x64/Release/`) and then run it to play the game.
+To build the project yourself, open the `Snek.sln` file in Visual Studio, build the project in "Release", place the .dll files in `assets/required_sfml_dlls` and the .ttf file in `assets/fonts` in the folder where the `Snek.exe` file lies (likely will be in `x64/Release`) and then run it to play the game.

 To run the game directly, download the .zip file [here](https://github.com/Venerance/SnakeGameUsingSFML/releases/download/v1.0/SnakeGame.zip), extract it and run `Snek.exe`.